Shauryae1337/silabs_cve/readme.md

 ---

 ## Overview
-🎯 This repository highlights my contribution as a **security researcher** in uncovering **10 critical DLL hijacking vulnerabilities** in Silicon Labs products.
-These vulnerabilities, caused by **uncontrolled search paths**, could lead to **privilege escalation** and **arbitrary code execution**, posing significant risks to system security.
+🎯 This repository highlights my contribution as a **security researcher** in uncovering vulnerabilities in Silicon Labs products.
+These vulnerabilities, caused by **uncontrolled search paths**, could lead to **Execution of arbitrary files with elevated privileges** , posing significant risks to system security.

 ---